Skill Organizer logo

 `skill-organizer skill check-overlap` uses an installed agent to review your managed skills for duplicate or partial overlap, then groups the findings with explanations and cleanup guidance.

-skill-organizer skill check-overlap --tool claude
+skill-organizer skill check-overlap

 # Potential Overlap Groups